 Health care is a hot button issue in today’s politics.
 However, one basic tenet underpins the efforts of the Senate Democrats: health care is a human right.
 As a country and a state, we have a moral and ethical obligation to provide access to healthcare to deliver the best opportunity for people reach their full potential.

 Our education system is the way that we collectively pitch in to prepare of our children and young people for a productive work life and to contribute to society.
 We prepare them, so that we can all benefit from their creativity, productivity, and maximized potential.
-But educating children takes a well-trained and committed workforce, financial resources, parental and community engagement, and children that are ready for schooling.
+But educating children takes a well-trained and committed workforce, financial resources, parental and community engagement, a healthy educational environment, and children that are ready for schooling.

 The integrity of our entire system of government depends on the integrity of our elections.
 The process for electing our public officials has to be fair, accessible and dependable.
 No matter where you live or what party you’re registered with, you should have unbridled access to the ballot box.